michaelmtz10/Basic_CSharp/README.md

 <h1>TwentyOne/Casino Game</h1>
 <p>This console application creates a digital twentyone card game.
 It allows the user to enter name and bet amount <br>
-with various built in classes to mimic objects you would find in a casino environment,<br> it can be further expanded in the creaation of other applications!</p>
+with various built in classes to mimic objects you would find in a casino environment,<br> it can be further expanded in the creation of other applications!</p>

+<h1>Car Insurance<h1>
+<p>Utilizing the MVC method, this web application gathers necessary user input and based on<br> built in logic, calculates an insurance quote for the user.<br>
+  also incorporated is an Admin view page to display current user records and given quote.</p>